The International Trade Blog International Sales & Marketing

-In this article, I’ll look at the history of U.S. trade with Japan; the process of exporting to Japan; understanding cultural complexities; documentation and compliance requirements; and the benefits and considerations for U.S. companies looking to break into the Japanese market.
+In this article, I’ll look at the history of U.S. trade with Japan; the process of exporting to Japan; how to understand cultural complexities; documentation and compliance requirements; and the benefits and considerations for U.S. companies looking to break into the Japanese market.

 Top U.S. Exports to Japan

-According to the Office of the U.S. Trade Representative, the top U.S. export categories to Japan in 2016 according to two-digit HS numbers were:
+According to the U.S. International Trade Administration (ITA), the top U.S. export categories to Japan are:

 Exporting to Japan: The Challenges

 Fortunately for exporters interested in exporting to Japan, there are very few trade barriers to overcome.
-Some identified in the Japan Country Commercial Guide include:
+The ITA’s Country Commercial Guide for Japan identifies a few, including:

 Rules and Regulations in Japan